 \section{Abstract}

-Altermagnets have attracted considerable interest due to the symmetry-induced anisotropic spin splitting while preserving zero net magnetization, which enables efficient generation of spin currents.
-This work proposes a distinct class of antiferromagnetic materials, termed X-type antiferromagnets, which are shown to produce more efficient $\cal T$-odd spin currents than common altermagnets along specific crystallographic directions due to their unique Fermi surface geometry.
-The spin current polarization is controlled by the N\'eel vector orientation.
+Antiferromagnetic materials with spin splitting have attracted considerable attention for their symmetry-enabled anisotropic spin textures that sustain a zero net magnetization, thereby facilitating efficient spin-current generation.
+In this work, the highly efficient generation of nonrelativistic spin currents is demonstrated to be facilitated by the distinctive Fermi surface geometry of X-type collinear antiferromagnets.
 As a prototype conducting X-type antiferromagnet, the Fermi surface of $\beta$-\ce{Fe2PO5} exhibits a distinct $d$-wave altermagnetic characteristic, which compresses into a nearly X-shaped configuration.
-This results in highly efficient $\cal T$-odd spin currents, achieving a charge-spin conversion efficiency of up to 90\%.
-Moreover, when the N\'eel vector tilts to the out-of-plane direction, an in-plane injected charge current can generate a special spin current component with both spin polarization and propagation along the out-of-plane direction, whose charge-spin conversion efficiency substantially exceeds that of known ferromagnets, altermagnets, noncollinear antiferromagnets, and low-symmetry materials.
+This results in highly efficient spin currents, achieving a charge-spin conversion efficiency of up to 90\%.
+Moreover, the spin current polarization is controlled by the orientation of the N\'eel vector.
+When the N\'eel vector tilts to the out-of-plane direction, an in-plane injected charge current can generate a special spin current component with both spin polarization and propagation along the out-of-plane direction, whose charge-spin conversion efficiency substantially exceeds that of known ferromagnets, altermagnets, noncollinear antiferromagnets, and low-symmetry materials.
 The highly efficient charge-spin conversion in X-type antiferromagnets provides a novel and highly effective spin source system for the development of low-power spintronic devices.